 Where do I start

-Key factors to evaluate for a new diagnosis are outlined in here(new PDF that Bill created).
+Key factors to evaluate for a new diagnosis are outlined in 2021 Updated Diagnostic Criteria.
 These recommendations are published under the title “Updated International Tuberous Sclerosis Complex Diagnostic Criteria and Surveillance and Management Recommendations” in the peer-reviewed medical journal Pediatric Neurology.

 TSC is unique, and every journey starts differently.
-To learn more about the type of specialists who should be involved and when click here (algorithm of who and when).
+To learn more about the type of Specialists You May Encounter to gain more insight in navigating your journey.